kode4food/interpol/README.md

 Easy as pie!
 And your primary template gets right to the point.

-## Current Status
-The grammar has stabilized.
-The system libraries are still under development, particularly formatting generators.
-Check [the TODO document](doc/TODO.md) for an idea of what's to come.

 ## Interpol and Node.js
 To use Interpol directly from Node.js applications, NPM install it like so: